xenanetworks/tdl-xoa-python-script-library/fec_stats_csv/fec_stats.md

 ## Introduction
 What this script example does:
 1. Connect to a tester
 2. Reserve a port.
-Must be Freya
+Must be Freya, Thor, or Loki
 3. Reset the port
 4. Set the port FEC mode on
 5. Clear FEC stats